xrdocs/telemetry/_tutorials/2022-07-27-monitoring-bng-with-model-driven-telemetry.md

 Another common monitoring task involves tracking the health of BNG-related processes.
 The list of relevant processes includes iedged and radiusd

 ### Process CPU
 Per-process CPU data can be found in the Cisco-IOS-XR-wdsysmon-fd-proc-oper.yang model.
-Specify the node name and the process-name in the sensor-path as follows:
+You will need to specify the node name and the process-name in the sensor-path.
+Here is an example of how to measure the CPU utilization of the iedge process on the RSP:
 ```
-Cisco-IOS-XR-wdsysmon-fd-proc-oper:process-monitoring/nodes/node[node-name=0/0/CPU0]/process-name/proc-cpu-utilizations/proc-cpu-utilization[process-name=iedged]
+Cisco-IOS-XR-wdsysmon-fd-proc-oper:process-monitoring/nodes/node[node-name=0/RSP0/CPU0]/process-name/proc-cpu-utilizations/proc-cpu-utilization[process-name=iedged]
 ```

 ### Process Memory